-I work on O’Reilly Media’s AI, data, and hardware programs, where I oversee publications and conferences related to deep learning and neural networks, AI-driven interfaces, and the economic value of data.
+Before moving into the field I was a journalist and publisher.
+I worked on O’Reilly Media’s AI, data, and hardware programs, where I oversaw publications and conferences related to deep learning and neural networks, AI-driven interfaces, and the economic value of data.
 Previously I ran O’Reilly’s publishing and events related to electronics, manufacturing, industrial design, and anything else at the intersection between physical and digital.
-I host the O’Reilly Bots Podcast and write and speak often about all of those subjects.

-My biggest project at O’Reilly has been the Solid Conference, of which I’m co-chair along with Joi Ito.
+My biggest project at O’Reilly was the Solid Conference, which I co-chaired with Joi Ito.
 The first Solid in 2014 was a landmark event in the emergence of the new hardware community, bringing together designers, engineers, artists, researchers, executives, and investors who work at the blurring line between digital and physical.

 I also managed some of the internal data that goes into Forbes’s big editorial efforts like the Forbes 400 and Best Places, and I’ve dabbled in content management systems as well, getting familiar with PHP and the WordPress API to help build Forbes’s contributor platform during the summer and fall of 2010.